The-Portal-Bot/Documentation/portal-website/docs/commands/ranks.md

     ./ranks
     ```

-    This would return a list with ranks you get at certain levels, essentially the ranking system.
+    Portal will reply with a list with ranks you get at certain levels, essentially the ranking system.